What Are the Grounds for Divorce in NYS?

 “The relationship between husband and wife has broken down irretrievably for a period of at least six months, provided that one party has so stated under oath.
 No judgment of divorce shall be granted under this subdivision unless and until the economic issues of equitable distribution of marital property, the payment or waiver of spousal support, the payment of child support, the payment of counsel and experts’ fees and expenses as well as the custody and visitation with the infant children of the marriage have been resolved by the parties, or determined by the court and incorporated into the judgment of divorce.”

-The final reason divorce is granted in New York is by conversion of separation.
+The final reason for divorce in New York is by conversion of separation.
 This occurs after a Judgment of Separation or an Agreement of Separation has been in place for at least one year and both parties decide to move forward with divorce.

-Some common grounds for divorce in other states, such as irreconcilable differences, incompatibility, and mutual consent, are not official options in New York.
+Some common grounds for divorce in other states, such as irreconcilable differences, incompatibility, and mutual consent, are not recognized reasons for divorce in NY.

 Contested vs. Uncontested

-In a contested divorce a judge or jury can determine the grounds.
+In a contested divorce, a judge or jury can determine the NYS grounds for divorce.
 The grounds are listed in the initial complaint and often determine future aspects of the divorce

 No-fault divorces are often uncontested.
 Issues regarding the divorce proceedings are agreed upon by the two parties before paperwork is submitted to the court.
 In many cases, no-fault divorce is sought by couples that had a short marriage and/or have limited assets and no children.

-If you are considering divorce or you have been served with a petition for divorce, contact the Law Office of Anthony J. LoPresti at (516) 252-0223 for more information.
+Are you considering divorce or you have been served with a petition for divorce?
+Contact the Law Office of Anthony J. LoPresti at (516) 252-0223 for more information.